Transmission / ψ-08

 A publishing arm.
 Free weekly readings.
 A book documenting its own history.

 That’s the version of value we’re working from.
 Not metrics.
 Not time-on-screen.
-What a world gives people when it lets them go.
+What a world gives people that enriches their lives, if even for a moment.

 Work built with intention leaves people with more than they came with.
 A new perspective, a feeling they carry out the door.
 Work that takes attention depletes.
 Work that gives something back accumulates.